A Game-Theoretic Approach for Hierarchical Epidemic Control: Hierarchical Epidemic Control

 \subsection{Infection Dynamics and Cost}

-We now come to the particular instantiation of $\Cinc_a(\cdot)$ for each of the lowest-level players $a \in \lev_L$ (Counties in Figure~\ref{fig:model}).
-Recently, \citet{wilder2020modeling} developed and analyzed an agent-based model (ABM) for COVID-19 spread that accounts for the \textit{degree of contact} (both within and between households) among individuals from different parts of a population.\footnote{The model in~\citet{wilder2020modeling} is an individual-level variant of the well-known susceptible-exposed-infectious-recovered or SEIR model but this paper assumes that every exposed person eventually becomes infected after an incubation period.} However, this ABM is computationally expensive, making its use for equilibrium computation impractical at scale.
+We now come to the computation of $\Cinc_a(\cdot)$ for each County.
+Recently, Wilder et al.~\citep{wilder2020modeling} developed and analyzed an agent-based model (ABM) for COVID-19 spread that accounts for the \textit{degree of contact} (both within and between households) among individuals from different parts of a population.\footnote{The model in~Wilder et al.~\citep{wilder2020modeling} is an individual-level variant of the well-known susceptible-exposed-infectious-recovered or SEIR model but we assume that every exposed person eventually becomes infected after an incubation period.} However, this ABM is computationally expensive, making its use for equilibrium computation impractical at scale.
 In this section, we will derive a closed-form model of infection spread that (as we show below) relatively closely mirrors the expected number of infections of the ABM over a short horizon.

 Let $N_a$ and $\Ii_a$ denote the fixed population of County $a$ and the number of infections in $a$ before policy intervention respectively.
 An individual who is not currently infected but can develop an infection on contact with someone infected is \textit{susceptible}.
 We call an individual from County $a'$ \textit{active} in County $a$ if that individual is capable of making contact (through travel etc.) with a susceptible individual in County $a$; if $a'=a$, we say that the individual is active within County $a$.
-A major parameter of the ABM is the \textit{transport matrix} $R = \{r_{aa'}\}_{a,a' \in \lev_L}$, where $r_{aa'} \ge 0$ is the proportion of the population of County $a'$ that is active in County $a$ in the absence of an intervention.
-Thus, in the absence of policy intervention, the total number of individuals from County $a'$ active in County $a \neq a'$ is $N_{a'}r_{aa'}$ and the total number of infected individuals from County $a'$ active in County $a \neq a'$ is $\Ii_{a'}r_{aa'}$.
+A major parameter of the ABM is the \textit{transport matrix} $R = \{r_{aa'}\}_{a,a' \in \C}$, where $r_{aa'} \ge 0$ is the proportion of the population of County $a'$ that is active in County $a$ in the absence of an intervention.
+Thus, in the absence of policy intervention, the total number of individuals from County $a'$ active in County $a$ is $N_{a'}r_{aa'}$ and the total number of infected individuals from County $a'$ active in County $a$ is $\Ii_{a'}r_{aa'}$.